TReMu: Towards Neuro-Symbolic Temporal Reasoning for LLM-Agents with Memory in Multi-Session Dialogues: Methodology

-Particularly, we believe our reasoning approach offers an alternative form of CoT.
+We provide demonstration via in-context learning to generate Python code with function calling, given then question and retrieved memory.
+After the generated code is executed, the output and code serve as \textbf{intermediate rationales}, and the LLM is prompted again to give the answer.
+Particularly, our reasoning approach offers an alternative form of CoT.
 While the original CoT \cite{wei2022chain} performs step-by-step reasoning in natural language, our neuro-symbolic approach conducts temporal reasoning by executing generated code line-by-line in a programming language.
-This neuro-symbolic method retains the core concept of CoT’s step-by-step reasoning while leveraging the precision and additional support provided by Python code and packages, enhancing the accuracy of the reasoning process.
+This neuro-symbolic method retains the core concept of CoT’s step-by-step reasoning while leveraging the precision and additional support provided by Python code and packages.
+However, prior works \cite{li2023unlocking} rely solely on solver outputs without providing intermediate justifications.